U.S. Navy LCU Transports Humanitarian Aid To USS Arlington

-CARIBBEAN SEA - (Aug.
-30, 2021) -- Chief Quartermaster Jesse Glover, assigned to Beachmaster Unit (BMU) 2, maneuvers a landing craft, utility (LCU) loaded with humanitarian aid bound for Jérémie into the well deck of the San Antonio-class amphibious transport dock ship USS Arlington (LPD 24), Aug.
+PORT-AU-PRINCE, Haiti - (Aug.
+30, 2021) -- A landing craft, utility (LCU), assigned to Assault Craft Unit (ACU) 2, onloads two shipping containers of humanitarian aid to transport to the San Antonio-class amphibious transport dock ship USS Arlington (LPD 24), for further distribution, Aug.
 30, 2021.
 Arlington is deployed to U.S. Naval Forces Southern Command/U.S. 4th Fleet to support humanitarian assistance and disaster relief (HADR) efforts in Haiti following a 7.2-magnitude earthquake Aug.
 14, 2021.
-(U.S. Navy photo by Mass Communication Specialist 2nd Class John Bellino/Released)
+(U.S. Navy video by Mass Communication Specialist 2nd Class John Bellino/Released)

 |Date Taken: